relatedcode/RelatedDB/README.md

 ### Error Handling

-The crucial issues will cause a `fatalError`, every other situation will be reported in the Xcode output window.
+Critical issues will trigger a `fatalError`, while other situations will be logged to the Xcode output window.

 You can alter the debug level by using: